Police take down Occupy LA camp, arrest nearly 300

 Philadelphia police said 52 people were arrested on various charges including obstructing a highway, conspiracy and failure to disperse at a busy intersection.
 One person was charged with aggravated assault on a police officer.

-In San Francisco, Mayor Ed Lee has offered anti-Wall Street activists occupying a park in the city's financial district an alternate location.
+In San Francisco, Mayor Ed Lee has offered anti-Wall Street activists occupying a park in the city's financial district an alternate location for their camp.
 But the group ultimately rejected the offer, which had included land for pitching tents and a building with restrooms.

 The mayor has promised to find a shelter for homeless people who had taken up residence at City Hall and were estimated to account for at least a third of the camp.